Agnes Zawadzki: 2011–12 season: Bronze at U.S. Championships

 On June 3, 2011, Zawadzki announced a coaching change to David Santee and Christy Krall.
 She continued to train mainly in Colorado Springs, with Krall assisting with day-to-day coaching and spent about a week each month in Park Ridge with Santee who also traveled regularly to Colorado Springs.

 In the 2011–12 season, Zawadzki's Grand Prix events were 2011 NHK Trophy and 2011 Cup of Russia.
 She won the short program at the 2012 U.S. Championships and placed seventh in the free program.
 Zawadzki finished third overall and won the bronze medal.
 She was assigned to the 2012 Four Continents and finished 6th.
 She was also named the first alternate for the 2012 Worlds.

 2012–13 season

 Zawadzki sprained her sacroiliac joint during summer 2012.
 She won the gold medal at the 2012 U.S. International Classic.
 She won her first Grand Prix medal, bronze, at the 2012 Rostelecom Cup.
 Zawadzki won another bronze medal at the 2013 U.S. Championships.
 She then competed at the 2013 Four Continents and finished 8th.

 2013–14 season

 Zawadzki placed fourth at the 2013 U.S. International Classic.
 On October 9, 2013, she switched back to Zakrajsek, with her training base remaining the World Arena Ice Hall in Colorado Springs.
 She received two GP assignments for the 2013–14 season.
 She placed 7th at the 2013 Cup of China and 6th in her next event, the 2013 Rostelecom Cup.

 In June 2014, Zawadzki said she would not compete in the 2014–15 season.

-She has since been presumably retired.
+She has since retired from competitive figure skating.

+Post-competitive career

+Following her retirement from competitive figure skating, Zawadzki became a figure skating coach.
+She coached skaters in Luxembourg from 2020 to 2023 before relocating to Stavanger, Norway.
+Her students include two-time Norwegian national champion, Mia Risa Gomez.